microsoft/fluentui/ghdocs/BestPractices/ComponentDesign.md

 - The component can always provide `id`, `className`, `style`, `aria-*` and `data-*` attributes on the container of a component.

-- If the component represents a standard HTML element (e.g. Button), we should mix in the valid root props using the `getNativeProps` utility so that we can let the user use native things as expected.
+- If the component represents a standard HTML element (e.g. Button), we should mix in the valid root props using the `getNativeProps` utility so that we can let the user use native functionality as expected.

-- If the component hosts clickable elements, there must be a way to inject `data-*` attributes onto the clickable things.
-This enables automation to be built downstream.
+- If the component hosts clickable elements, there must be a way to inject `data-*` attributes onto the clickable components.
+This enables test automation to be built downstream.

-- Interactable elements must be accessible via keyboard, mouse, and touch`.
+- Interactable elements must be accessible via keyboard, mouse, and touch.
 Nothing can be ONLY interactable by mouse.

 ## Build many smaller components and compose them together.